Kathy and Nicky Hilton share update on Paris Hilton as a new mum

 Kathy Hilton and Nicky Hilton have shared details on how Paris Hilton is doing as a new mum.

-During the MTV Video Music Awards on Tuesday night, Nicky and Kathy spoke to Entertainment Tonight and shared an update on how Paris is doing since welcoming her first child, Pheonix, in January.
+During the MTV Video Music Awards on Tuesday night, Nicky and Kathy spoke to Entertainment Tonight and shared an update on how Paris is doing since welcoming her first child, Phoenix, in January.

 "She's always writing me asking for little tips," Nicky, Paris's sister, told the outlet.
 "I just sent her a really great baby carrier, which she's been using."